-Report reveals impact of public injectingMay 20th, 2013 in Health /
+Report reveals impact of public injectingMay 20, 2013 in Medicine & Health / Health

 New research undertaken on the streets of Richmond and Abbotsford has revealed increasing health risks for people who inject drugs and significant community concern over the impact of injecting in public areas.

 The Burnet Institute report, North Richmond Public Injecting Impact Study, by Dr Robyn Dwyer, Professor Robert Power and Professor Paul Dietze was released today.